 When to choose Minified SVG

-- Start by drawing directly in IconVectors.
-Use the shape, pen, and path tools to build icons on a pixel-perfect grid (16/20/24/32 px).
-Align strokes to whole pixels for maximum sharpness at small sizes.
+- Draw directly in IconVectors with the shape, pen, and path tools on a pixel-perfect grid (16/20/24/32 px).
+Align strokes to whole pixels for maximum sharpness at small sizes — this also keeps coordinates clean, so there is less precision for the minifier to round.

-- File → Place lets you import an existing SVG file into your current document.
-This is useful for reusing symbols, logos, or icons created in other tools (Figma, Illustrator, Inkscape).
+- File → Place imports an existing SVG file into the current document, handy for reusing symbols or icons made in Figma, Illustrator, or Inkscape.

-- File → Place and Trace Bitmap lets you insert a bitmap image (PNG, JPG, BMP, etc.) and convert it into vector paths.
-The tracing is optimized for monochrome bitmaps such as glyphs or scanned sketches.
-Once traced, you can edit and refine the paths as normal vectors.
+- File → Place and Trace Bitmap inserts a bitmap (PNG, JPG, BMP) and converts it to vector paths.
+Tracing is tuned for monochrome bitmaps such as glyphs or scanned sketches; you can refine the result as normal vectors afterward.

-- You can also Copy and Paste vector content from external sources (for example, from Figma or Illustrator).
-IconVectors automatically interprets the SVG data in the clipboard and adds it to your canvas.
+- Copy and paste vector content from external sources — IconVectors reads the SVG data on the clipboard and adds it to your canvas.

 Export a minified SVG from IconVectors

-- Design on a consistent grid (e.g., 24×24).
-Align strokes to whole pixels for crisp edges.
+- Design on a consistent grid (e.g. 24×24) and align strokes to whole pixels for crisp edges.

 <?xml version="1.0" encoding="utf-8"?>